Rohit0812/AVDataset/README.md

 This repository maintains a growing dataset of conversations based on Advaita Vedantic texts.
 The dataset is designed to provide a conversational format between a **Master (M)** and a **Questioner (Q)** to explore core concepts of Advaita Vedanta philosophy.
 This repository will be periodically updated with additional conversations as the dataset expands over time.

-**This dataset has been used to finetune a gemma model to make it learn Advait Vedantic context.**
+**This dataset has been used to fine-tune a Gemma model to help it learn the Advait Vedantic context.**

 ## Dataset Overview